BrandonSimon1/brandonsimon.xyz/README.md

 # brandonsimon.xyz

-This is my personal website; it is available at brandonsimon.xyz
+This is my personal website and also a piece of semi random programmatic art; it is available at brandonsimon.xyz; refresh the page to see it recalculate